linso34/mobile/README.md

 ?
 Do you want to use an AWS profile?
 Yes
 ?
 Please choose the profile you want to use default
 ```
-- Add Cognito in your backend using Amplify CLI
-` amplify auth add`
-- Then push hthe configuration to build the resources and build it in AWS
+- Then push the configuration to build the resources
 ` amplify push`
 When pushing the configuration, a configuration file for your app is put in your configured source directory called aws-exports.js
 - Update your App.js to import Amplify and the configuration